-The first day in Sedona we headed directly for Slide Rock State Park, which was stunning.
-This is apparently a quite popular place to enjoy in the heat of summer, where the creek waters flowing over the rocks form a slick, natural water chute for sliding down.
-We were here in Autumn, so the weather was not ideal for swimming, but it was a gorgeous way to spend a Sunday nonetheless.
+Slide Rock State Park, is stunning, and popular!
+The creek waters flow down over the rocks to form a slick, natural water chute for sliding down.
+Because we visited in Autumn, the weather was not ideal for swimming, but it was a gorgeous way to spend a Sunday nonetheless.

 My nine year old was so in awe of this place, that he decided then and there that he would like to live in Sedona.
 I must admit that I also was seriously contemplating that idea myself.

-On day three in Sedona, the boys and I once again ventured to Bell Rock, and this time, the weather was perfect.
+The boys and I ventured to Bell Rock Pathway.
+The weather was perfect.
 We did not complete the whole trail, but we did hike far enough for them to climb up and down one side of the “bell.”
 The hike was a total of 2.8 miles and became a bit slippery and steep climbing toward the top.

 For more information about Sedona, click here.